ai-driven-dev/le-journal/documentations/knowledge.md

 | user-profile.type.ts # for store types: state, actions...
 ```
 - All actions, computations, and transformations (such as filtering, must be stored in variables at the top of the file (expect for className).
-  - Do not over-interprate, e.g. this code in not necessary `const shouldShowContent = hasArticles; const articles = email.articles;`
+  - Do not overinterpret, e.g. this code in not necessary nor helpful `const shouldShowContent = hasArticles; const articles = email.articles;`

 State Management (MobX)
 - Use mobx-react-lite and makeAutoObservable.